 General Recommendations for Creative Achievement

-What follows are some general recommendations for Intuitive Introverts who are serious about pursuing a life of creative work.
+What follows are some general recommendations for Introverts who are serious about pursuing a life of creative work.
 Even if you start with only one or two them, they can help you build momentum and develop a sense of purposeful direction.

 1. Know and understand your personality type.